hortonworks/cloudbreak-docs/docs/openstack/deployer.md

 Make sure that the [VM image used by Cloudbreak is imported on your OpenStack](openstack.md#cloudbreak-import).

 ## Using Self-signed Certificates
 If your OpenStack is secured with a self-signed certificate, you need to import that certificate into Cloudbreak, or else Cloudbreak won't be able to communicate with your OpenStack.
-To import the certificate, place the certificate file in the generated certs directory `/certs/trusted/`.
+To import the certificate, place the certificate file in the generated trusted certs `./certs/trusted/` directory of Cloudbreak deployment (e.g. `/var/lib/cloudbreak-deployment/certs/trusted`).
 The trusted directory does not exist by default, so you need to create it.
 Cloudbreak will automatically pick up these certificates and import them into its truststore upon start.

 ## Availability Zones and Region config